chef/chef-web-docs/chef_master/source/server_users.rst

 =====================================================
 .. tag ctl_chef_server_summary

-The Chef server includes a command-line utility named chef-server-ctl.
-This command-line tool is used to start and stop individual services, reconfigure the Chef server, run chef-pedant, and then tail Chef server log files.
+The Chef Infra Server includes a command-line utility named chef-server-ctl.
+This command-line tool is used to start and stop individual services, reconfigure the Chef Infra Server, run chef-pedant, and then tail Chef Infra Server log files.

 .. end_tag